Jessayanka/Repository_the_first/README.md

 # Repository_the_first
-my very first repository.... yayy
+Hello, it's my very first repository.... yayy it might be messy as its my first time, please be kind.